 During this stage, you should be feeling better physically and ready and willing to work on the internal issues that may have brought you to use tramadol or other substances in the first place.

 The psychological effects and aftermath of addiction can be crippling and require a number of effective methods such as the ones below to avoid relapse.
-The treatment methods that are known to lead to success are:

 Residential treatment programs follow the same outline as an inpatient or partial hospitalization program.
 However, the structure, leniency, and overall goals might be slightly altered due to the progression you have made at the beginning of your recovery.